 An outside opinion can often help resolve issues.
 Arrange for a geriatric care manager or therapist to visit your loved one’s home for a safety assessment.
 Also, consult your parent’s primary doctor about recent deterioration or any developing physical challenges.

-Clarification from health care professionals can define next steps and prevent sibling arguments about how much care is necessary.
+Clarification from health care professionals can define the next steps and prevent sibling arguments about how much care is necessary.

 Sometimes one child takes over the caregiving role and leaves other family members in the dark, perhaps even limiting access to the elderly loved one.

 Sometimes, siblings may not understand or choose to ignore how much help the parent needs.
-Other times, children refuse to care for an elderly parent due to negative past relationships or current inability.
+Other times, adult children refuse to care for an elderly parent due to negative past relationships or current inability.

-At a family meeting, there should be frank and open discussion about a parent’s care needs.
+At a family meeting, there should be a frank and open discussion about a parent’s care needs.
 Each sibling’s role and obligations should be established, and future plans should be made.
 Discuss finances, caregiving, and any wishes your parents already have in place.